 In terms of revenue from total handset sales, Symphony was also the market leader followed by Samsung.

 However, in the smartphone segment, the scenario is a bit different.
 Though symphony imported more smartphones, Samsung leads the segment in total revenue from smartphone sales.
 Essentially, this was due to the price tag of smartphones bought by these two different brands.”

 This change continues fast eroding Symphony’s market share.
-A couple of new players, who offer relatively low price phones are helping accelerate this process along with a few decisions Symphony made in the past.
+A couple of new players, who offer relatively low priced phones are helping accelerate this process along with a few decisions Symphony made in the past.

 This is the classic example of disruptive innovation, a term first described by Clayton Christensen of Harvard.
-According to Christensen, a disruptive innovation is not a breakthrough innovation that makes a good product massively better thus change the game.
-A disruptive innovation transforms a product that was historically so expensive and complicated that only a few people with a lot of money and a lot of skills had access to it and a disruptive innovation makes it affordable and accessible so that a much larger population have access to it.
+According to Christensen, disruptive innovation is not a breakthrough innovation that makes a good product massively better thus changing the game.
+A disruptive innovation transforms a product that was historically so expensive and complicated that only a few people with a lot of money and a lot of skills had access to it and a disruptive innovation makes it affordable and accessible so that a much larger population has access to it.

 “An innovation that is disruptive allows a whole new population of consumers access to a product or service that was historically only accessible to consumers with a lot of money or a lot of skill.”

 This is what Symphony has exactly done.
-It took feature phone that was expensive for many people across the country and made it accessible to all.
+It took a feature phone that was expensive for many people across the country and made it accessible to all.
 In doing so it built a huge business.

 However, this alone does not explain Symphony’s success.
-It must be acknowledged that it has been able to build a massive and equally strong distribution network and execute on it as well.
+It must be acknowledged that it has been able to build a massive and equally strong distribution network and execute it as well.